There are many different reasons why health and social service organizations seek out client management software like Penelope.

 There are reports you need for funders (which can change frequently), for internal annual reporting, for government bodies, and so on.

-If these reports were static and consistent over time, this would make life somewhat easier but that's rarely the case.
+If these reports were static and consistent over time, this might make life easier, but that's rarely the case.

-Reporting requirements can change quite often, and it leaves you and your team with the difficult task of sifting through the data in your software system to find the right nuggets you’re looking for.
+Reporting requirements can change quite often, and it leaves you and your team with the difficult task of sifting through the data in your software system to find the information you’re looking for.

-Instead of focusing on your organizational work and improving the service you deliver, you often find yourself waist-deep in data every month trying to pull together your reports.
+Instead of focusing on the services you deliver, you might find yourself waist-deep in data each month trying to pull together your reports.

-That's why I want to take a moment and explain the three basic ways of building reports out of Penelope.
+That's why I want to take a moment and explain the three basic ways of reporting from Penelope.

 Please keep in mind that these options are not mutually exclusive, meaning you can use one or a combination of these options.
 The choice is up to you!